 Cost of Community College Tuition

-First, the cost of a community college is a lower-cost option.
+Financially, the cost of a community college is a lower-cost option.
 According to the American Association of Community Colleges (AACC), the average tuition for a student at an in-state community college was $3,430 for the 2015-2016 school year.
 Comparatively, this cost is significantly less than attending an in-state, public four-year university, which costed $9,410.

 Location plays a big role in whether someone can attend a large four-year university.
 For many, community colleges are simply closer in proximity to where people live and perhaps work.
 By giving people the opportunity to stay within their community while attending school, students can gain practical experience with internships and forge relationships with the local job market.